edgecollective/edge-blog/posts/notes/quahogdebug.md

 And then use 'adafruit esp32 feather' in the board setup in arduino ide, it seems to just work.
 Not sure if I needed simply to erase the flash beforehand.

+## Button on Meshtastic

+I was getting 'button press functionality' when running Meshtastic on the Quahog.
+I needed to change the quahog Mestastic-device code so that the 'button' was no longer GPIO 0 (default), but GPIO 19 (other pins may also work for this).
+This corresponds to 'release/latest/quahog_firmware_v3.bin' in Meshtastic-device-quahog on github.